siangloh/Jia-Inventory-System/README.md

 # Jia Inventory System

-An inventory management system designed to simplify stock tracking, supplier management, and order handling.
+An inventory management system designed to simplify stock tracking and order handling.
 This project was developed as part of a learning and practical implementation of supply chain and inventory management concepts.

 ---